jdw1996/jdw1996.github.io/_src/2020-01-18-nhl-logos-in-the-style-of-the-maple-leafs.md

 Much credit goes to [Chris Creamer's SportsLogos.net](http://www.sportslogos.net/index.php), whose archive of old logos I referenced for just about every team and [Team Color Codes](https://teamcolorcodes.com/), which provided most of the colour codes I needed.
 While it doesn't exactly match the Leafs font, I used [New Athletic M54](https://www.fontspace.com/justme54s/new-athletic-m54), which gives a similar feeling and is generously made free for personal use.

+I posted this to Reddit [here](https://www.reddit.com/r/hockey/comments/eqlutx/oc_nhl_logos_in_the_style_of_the_maple_leafs/) and got a great response, including some suggestions for improvement, which I've mentioned below.

 ## Anaheim Ducks

 I'm not a fan of the orange and gold, so I created an alternate in Mighty Ducks colours as well.